lukeduck321/python-messaging/README.md

 $touch log.txt

-if your on linux get you local ip on the server
+get your your local ip on the server

 windows: ipconfig